R055A/R055A/index.md

 Just a guy who likes to drink coffee ☕ crafting simple software solutions to complex real-world 🌎 problems.

 Not an IT prodigy, not even a PC until adulthood, not that it matters, suffering, & independently recovering & rehabilitating from years of multiple severe injuries, including total loss of not just memory but all skills & senses, including motor to complement paralyses, etc. Not even in the sociotechnical emergence of AI, nor a PC today, nor ever for long with ongoing 24/7 epic plagues of random wrongdoing insanity continuing to harass my every breath eternal, global.
-Too much to remember, spanning longer than average human memory, anyway.
+Too much to remember, spanning longer than average human memory, anyway - extreme machinations since early childhood to be precise.

 <!-- START: REPO-PINS -->
 <object type="image/svg+xml" data="imgs/0.svg"></object> <object type="image/svg+xml" data="imgs/1.svg"></object>
 <object type="image/svg+xml" data="imgs/2.svg"></object> <object type="image/svg+xml" data="imgs/3.svg"></object>
 <object type="image/svg+xml" data="imgs/4.svg"></object> <object type="image/svg+xml" data="imgs/5.svg"></object>
 <!-- END: REPO-PINS -->

+# Fun facts

+Frankly, should be not fun facts, but here goes:

+A couple decades ago, EM was sleeping on an office floor, or was it a futon?
+A couple decades ago I was purchasing a kebab/souvlaki & eating it too when noticing EM awkwardly gawking at me from behind a computer game shop counter next to food court, back to customers (if any that eon); like backward window shopping the real world.
+How do I know? - the randomness, posture, intensity, & eccentric promoting & elaborating of Paypal as a viable investment solution.
+A couple decades ago I was also sleeping on a futon on a sloped garage floor, or sauna, but was a real kid.

+Basically, I completed enough credits for two master's degrees before graduating with any bachelor's, which is only not two itself if not for delays to leave just as I entered; double requirements for less than half rights under the most adverse of circumstances.
+As if that wasn't insane enough, I had to spend longer than it takes someone as me - or everyone else today - to complete a double degree single-handedly "challenging" not just that but all already ignored historic cause in retrospect with an already double workload without any supporting degree (or memory) to end just as begun; not really there (cyber even, by then), & a formal declaration of them not doing anything (but laugh with my money & rights) & just as I want?!
+Coincides with only just rehabilitating and restoring to equilibrium from all historical context.
+Tell that to a judge.
+View my studies [here](https://university-project-repos.github.io/.github/)